BIPOLAR DISORDER AND SSD BENEFITS

 SSI benefits are also available for children who are below eighteen years old.
 Children’s disabilities have a different SSA listing than adults.
 Find out more about SSI benefits here.
 Usually, SSI benefits come with Medicaid.
 Many people need Medicaid benefits more than a monthly SSI check.
 Read here for more information about Medicaid benefits.

 WHAT ARE THE TYPES OF BIPOLAR DISORDER?

 - Bipolar I Disorder: this type includes manic episodes that last for at least seven days or that are so severe they require hospitalization.
 Depressive episodes usually last for at least two weeks.

 - Bipolar II Disorder: this type has both depressive and manic episodes.
 However, the manic periods are less extreme than in Bipolar I Disorder.

 - Cyclothymic Disorder: this type involves numerous periods of hypomanic symptoms and depressive symptoms that have gone on for at least two years.
 If a person has brief periods of depression and brief periods of hypomania, they may be experiencing cyclothymic disorder.

 - Other Specified and Unspecified Bipolar and Related Disorders: this type involves bipolar symptoms that do not meet the criteria for one of the other diagnoses.

-There are two types of Bipolar Disorder that the SSA considers when deciding whether you are eligible for benefits.
+There are two types of Bipolar Disorder that the SSA considers when deciding whether to pay you benefits.
 They are Bipolar I and Bipolar II.
-The main difference between the two types of the disorder is the severity of the symptoms.
+The main difference between the two types of conditions and the severity of the symptoms.